sonic-net/SONiC/doc/coral/coral.md

 # 3 Functionality
 ## 3.1 Functionality Description
-Coral detects a wide range of network errors (e.g., switch operating system errors) by checking the actual data plane on the network device, so that the operator can detect the network error in time, take relevant measures to correct the error, and reduce the loss as much as possible.
-Coral can efficiently validate a wide range of network forwarding requirements of operators in different scenarios.
+Distributed data plane verification detects a wide range of network errors (e.g., switch operating system errors) by checking the actual data plane on the network device, so that the operator can detect the network error in time, take relevant measures to correct the error, and reduce the loss as much as possible.
+Distributed data plane verification can efficiently validate a wide range of network forwarding requirements of operators in different scenarios.
 If the current network status does not meet the operator's network forwarding requirements, then prompt the operator network error.
-Coral generates a directed acyclic graph DVnet based on the network topology and requirements, and performs a reverse counting process on DVnet, finally determines whether the network is wrong based on the count result and the given requirement.
+Distributed data plane verification generates a directed acyclic graph called DVnet based on the network topology and requirements, and performs a reverse counting process on DVnet, finally determines whether the network is wrong.

 ## 3.2 Use Case